-The one on the left in blue is simply called The Top iPhone X Leather case ($109, roughly £77 orAU$135 converted).
+The one on the left in blue is simply called The Top iPhone X Leather case.
 Available in multiple color options, it's a flip-down style clamshell model that I like (the top cover obviously protects your screen).

 Thanks to decent designs and affordable prices, Korean company Spigen has sold thousands (probably millions) of phone cases on Amazon.
-Its Ultra Hybrid is its simple clear case, selling for around $12 (£9 or AU$11 on sale).
+Its Ultra Hybrid is its simple clear case.

 When phones started becoming waterproof, LifeProof lost a little bit of its raison d'être.
 After all, one of the main selling points of its cases was that they allowed your phone to take a dip.